ElisaRMA/Coursera-Data-Science-Specialization/Exploratory Data Analysis/README.md

-# R programming - Coursera
+# Exploratory Data Analysis - Coursera

-Below, the R programming course description copied from the course [page](https://www.coursera.org/learn/r-programming)
+Below, the R programming course description copied from the course [page](https://www.coursera.org/learn/exploratory-data-analysis)

 ### Course Description

-In this course you will learn how to program in R and how to use R for effective data analysis.
-You will learn how to install and configure software necessary for a statistical programming environment, discuss generic programming language concepts as they are implemented in a high-level statistical language.
-The course covers practical issues in statistical computing which includes programming in R, reading data into R, accessing R packages, writing R functions, debugging, and organizing and commenting R code.
-Topics in statistical data analysis and optimization will provide working examples.
-Course Content

-- Week 1: Overview of R, R data types and objects, reading and writing data

-- Week 2: Control structures, functions, scoping rules, dates and times

-- Week 3: Loop functions, debugging tools

-- Week 4: Simulation, code profiling
+This course covers the essential exploratory techniques for summarizing data.
+These techniques are typically applied before formal modeling commences and can help inform the development of more complex statistical models.
+Exploratory techniques are also important for eliminating or sharpening potential hypotheses about the world that can be addressed by the data.
+We cover in detail the plotting systems in R as well as some of the basic principles of constructing data graphics.
+We also cover some of the common multivariate statistical techniques used to visualize high-dimensional data.

-### Background lectures
+### Course Content:

-Background lectures about the content of the course with respect to other quantitative courses, course logistics, and the R programming language are provided as reference material.
-It is not necessary to watch the videos to complete the course, however you may find them useful.
+- Making exploratory graphs

+- Principles of analytic graphics

+- Plotting systems and graphics devices in R

+- The base, lattice, and ggplot2 plotting systems in R

+- Clustering methods

+- Dimension reduction techniques

 ### Course Textbook

-The book R Programming for Data Science covers all of the lecture material in this course.
+The book Exploratory Data Analysis with R covers the lecture material in this course.

-### Assessments
+### Weekly quizzes
-#### Quizzes

-- There are four weekly quizzes.
+- There are two quizzes (Weeks 1 and 2).

 - You must earn a grade of at least 80% to pass a quiz.